Serving clients in Fayetteville and all of NW Arkansas

 Car accidents have an uncanny way of messing up our day.
 Accidents often happen when we are in a rush to get somewhere and hearing the crunch of metal can make your day go from bad to worse.
 However, many people have asked when they have to file a police report and when they don’t.

 Under Arkansas law, the driver of every motor vehicle who is involved in any accident within this State which results in damage to the property of any one person in excess of $1,000.00 or which causes the injury or death of any person regardless of who is at fault is required to file a report with the Arkansas Office of Driver Services within 30 days of the incident.
+You may want to contact a Fayetteville AR personal injury lawyer for assistance.

 After an accident where someone has been injured or dies, it is obvious that a report is required and you should always call the police.
 However, it is less obvious when there is an accident where there is only property damage.
 What exactly is $1,000 worth of damages, and how can you tell if you have sustained or have caused $1,000 worth of damages on the side of the road.
 In these instances, it is always advisable to call the police to file a police report.